Leer (Ostfriesland) railway station

 Leer (Ostfriesland) (/de/) is a railway station in the town of Leer in Lower Saxony, Germany.
 The railway station is situated on the Emsland Railway between the railway stations of Emden and Papenburg and it is the railway terminus on the Oldenburg–Leer railway after the railway station of Augustfehn.
 The train services are operated by Deutsche Bahn, WestfalenBahn and Arriva (a subsidiary of Deutsche Bahn).

 Train services

-The station is served by the following service(s):